Bosnia and Herzegovina in the Eurovision Song Contest 2004: BH Eurosong 2004

-The final was held on 6 March 2004 at the PBSBiH studios in Sarajevo, hosted by Ana Vilenica and Enis Bešlagić, and was broadcast on BHTV1, Hayat TV and BH Radio 1.
+PBSBiH held the final on 6 March 2004 at its studios in Sarajevo, hosted by Ana Vilenica and Enis Bešlagić, and was broadcast on BHTV1, Hayat TV and BH Radio 1.
 All five competing songs were performed by Deen and the 50/50 combination of votes from a jury panel and public televoting that ran between 2 and 6 March 2004 selected "In the Disco" as the winning song.
 The eleven-member jury panel that voted during the show consisted of Vesna Arapović (professor at Music School "Mostar" and director of children's choir "Pavarotti"), Ivan Čavlović (professor at the Musicological Society FBiH), Samir Čulić (journalist, DJ and music editor), Ferida Duraković (professor and translator), Marin Gradac (music professor and music editor), Miroslav Kenjalović (Dean of Academy of Arts at the University of Banja Luka), Slobodan Kovačević (guitarist and architect), Tijana Vignjević (conductor and music professor), Vesna Andree-Zaimović (musicologist), Ninoslav Verber (music professor and President of PBSBiH Musical Production) and Deen.
-"In the Disco" was the first song performed entirely in the English language that was selected to represent Bosnia and Herzegovina at the Eurovision Song Contest.
+"In the Disco" was the first song performed entirely in English that was selected to represent Bosnia and Herzegovina at the Eurovision Song Contest.